 Ring v Dansk almennyttigt Boligselskab, 2013, Court of Justice of the European Union (CJEU)

-The CJEU emphasised the importance of the CRPD, which the EU ratified in 2010.
-The court said the provisions of the CRPD are now an integral part of the European Union legal order.
+The CJEU emphasised the importance of the CRPD which the EU ratified in 2010.
+The court said that the provisions of the CRPD are now an integral part of the European Union legal order.
 The EU's Framework Employment Directive must, as far as possible, be interpreted in a way that is consistent with the CRPD.